 Either a new or ongoing volunteer program from an organization; entries should be clear in stated aim of program and in number of volunteers involved, as well as results of volunteer efforts.

 Recognizing a campaign or ongoing efforts within the organization which furthers achievement of the organization’s CSR goals.

 To be considered for this award, your firm must have a proven track record in developing and managing corporate responsibility programs and social good initiatives for clients.
-We are looking for PR Firms that understand the importance of communicating corporate social responsibility to a client's various stakeholders and have developed innovative and successful CSR communications initiatives.
+We are looking for agencies that understand the importance of communicating corporate social responsibility to a client's various stakeholders and have developed innovative and successful CSR communications initiatives.